Kersheh/playlister/README.md

 ---
 - `playlister 'Playlist Name' -o=output.txt -s=true`

+Without a given playlist name, the playlister will print out a list of available playlists.
 Parameters -o (file output) and -s (shuffle) are optional.
 Default exports to cwd as autoplaylist.txt without shuffle.